 Click to learn more about what

 Taplature can do for you!

 Everything in Taplature is a Million Pound Challenge!
 Subscribe today for workouts of all levels plus download your free copy of "Discover Taplature!"

 Prohibitively difficult unless approached correctly

 Related Post: Caught in a Trap?
-Sing and play at the Same Time!
+Sing while playing guitar.

 You too can make this tricky skill look easy!